 Our policy requires measurement of the allowance for an impaired collateral dependent loan based on the fair value of the collateral.
 Other loan impairments are measured based on the present value of expected future cash flows or the loan's observable market price.
-At March 31, 2015 and December 31, 2014, all significant impaired loans have been determined to be collateral dependent and the allowance for loss has been measured utilizing the estimated fair value of the collateral.
+At June 30, 2015 and December 31, 2014, all significant impaired loans have been determined to be collateral dependent and the allowance for loss has been measured utilizing the estimated fair value of the collateral.

 From time to time, we may modify our loan agreement with a borrower.
 A modified loan is considered a troubled debt restructuring when two conditions are met: (1) the borrower is experiencing financial difficulty and (2) concessions are made by us that would not otherwise be considered for a borrower with similar credit risk characteristics.
 Modifications to loan terms may include a lower interest rate, a reduction of principal, or a longer term to maturity.
 All troubled debt restructurings are considered impaired loans.
 We review each troubled debt restructured loan and determine on a case by case basis if a specific allowance for loan loss is required.
-An allowance for loan loss allocation is based on either the present value of estimated future cash flows or the estimated fair value of the underlying collateral.
+An allowance for loan loss allocation is based on either the present value of the underlying collateral.